Installing Tools (Windows)

 - In the left-hand sidebar, expand the Online section, then select the Visual Studio Gallery entry…

-- Find RhinoCommon templates for v5 and select it.
+- Find RhinoCommon templates and select it.

 - You must Accept the license agreement by clicking on the Install button.